aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <code>maximum: u64</code>
 </dt>
 <dd>
- If maximal is a non-zero value, the number of created TokenData entries should be smaller or equal to this maximum If maximal is 0, Aptos doesn't track the supply of this collection, and there is no limit
+ If maximal is a non&#45;zero value, the number of created TokenData entries should be smaller or equal to this maximum<br/> If maximal is 0, Aptos doesn&apos;t track the supply of this collection, and there is no limit
 </dd>
 <dt>
 <code>mutability_config: token::CollectionMutabilityConfig</code>